jetedonner/jetedonner.github.io/_posts/2024-01-06-macOS-reversing-executables-howto-insert-section.md

 5548 89e5 4889 7df8 31c0 5dc3 0f1f 4000
 ```

-Make sure you save the code string with the right encoding and as binary file otherways the hex code might be saved as string and that's not what we want.
-You can check the content of the binary file new_section.raw with the **hexdump** cli command like this:
+Make sure you save the code string with the right encoding (as HEX string) and as binary file otherways the hex code might be saved as string and that's not what we want.
+You can check the content of the new binary file new_section.raw with the **hexdump** cli command like this:

 ```bash
 dave@Aeon insert_section % hexdump -C new_section.raw